 For all of our results in the field of European cooperation and promotion of European values, the “European Institute of Romania” awarded us in December 2017 the “Excellence Award for the promotion of European spirit and values”.

-Project Partner in Luxembourg
+Past Project Partner in Luxembourg

 4motion is an educational actor committed to social change based on the principles of cooperation, solidarity and inclusion.
 We develop educational tools, provides awareness-raising activities and trainings aimed at challenging stereotypes and prejudices, working for equal opportunities for all, inclusion, education, employability, well-being and promoting civic participation.